 “Analphabet Alphabet” is composed by a group of paintings and an installation, which bring to mind a latent and disconnected body.

 In a room, a set of five paintings is displayed, presenting proto characters in fragmented compositions.
 These images evoke a written language, born out of bones and inner shapes, through a process of non-discursive meaning-making.

 In a separate room, an immersive environment engulfs the space in an acid innerness wrapping the various elements in different shades of green.
 In it a dialogue is established between a painting, which displays similar bone-shaped signs, and a video projection, where the image of a ancient mortuary mask is manipulated by means of an animistic devise.
-From the floor of the room ambiguous horn-shaped sculptures erupt, creating a strange, visceral and aggressive environment.
+From the floor of the room ambiguous horn-shaped sculptures erupt, creating a strange and inhospitable environment.